UNCLASSIFIED (U)

 (4) (U) By including "voluntarily or knowingly" in the statute, Congress made clear that exemptions may be used to overcome ineligibility for past terrorist activity associated with a designated (Tier I or II) terrorist organization if the applicant acted under duress or without the relevant knowledge.

 (5) (U) Although exercises of the exemption authority require action by the Secretary following interagency consultations and, therefore, will not be commonplace, you may recommend that the Department pursue an exemption from provisions of INA 212(a)(3)(B) for an NIV applicant, if politically justified, or an IV applicant.
-Such requests must be submitted to the Department with a detailed assessment explaining why an exemption is appropriate and any balancing considerations.
+Submit such requests to the Department with a detailed assessment explaining why an exemption is appropriate and any balancing considerations.

 (6) Unavailable